ephemeral-laboratories/red-rocket/docs/ComplexTrigonometry.md

 e^{i\theta} = \cos \theta + i \sin \theta
 $$

-It's possible to derive this by looking at the Taylor series expansions for $e^x$, $\cos\theta$ and $\sin\theta$, but I won't bother to include that as this is a fairly fundamental formula already.
+It's possible to derive this by looking at the Taylor series expansions for $e^x$, $\cos\theta$ and $\sin\theta$, but I won't bother to include that here, as this is a fairly fundamental formula already and Taylor series are a fairly involved topic in their own right.

 ## Derivation of $\cos\theta$ and $\sin\theta$ in terms of exponents